-A. The following land uses and activities are prohibited in the Groundwater Protection Area:
+A. The following land uses and activities and uses are prohibited in the Groundwater Protection Area:

-- 1. Landfills and open dumps; - 2.
-Landfills (monofills) receiving only wastewater residuals and/or septage, including those approved by MassDEP pursuant to MGL c.
-21 s.26 through s.53, MGL c.111 s.17, and MGL c.83 s.6 and s.7; - 3.
+1. Landfills and open dumps;

+- 2. Landfills (monofills) receiving only wastewater residuals and/or septage, including those approved by MassDEP pursuant to MGL c.
+21, s.26 through s.53, MGL c.111, s.17, and MGL c.83, s.6 and s.7; - 3.
 Automobile graveyards and junkyards; - 4.
 Disposal or stockpiling of chemically treated snow and ice that have been removed from highways and roadways from outside the Groundwater Protection Area; - 5.
 Petroleum, fuel oil, and heating oil bulk stations and terminals including, but not limited to, those listed under North American Industry Classification System (NAICS) Codes 424710 and 454311, except for liquefied petroleum gas; - 6.
-Treatment or disposal works, subject to 314 CMR 5.00, for non-sanitary wastewater, including those activities listed under 310 CMR 15.004(6), except for: - a. replacement or repair of existing treatment works that will not result in a design capacity greater than the design capacity of the existing treatment works;

-- b. treatment works approved by MassDEP designed for the treatment of contaminated ground or surface water and operating in compliance with 314 CMR 5.05(3) or 5.05(13); and - c. publicly owned treatment works. - 7.
+Treatment works or disposal works, subject to 314 CMR 5.00, for non-sanitary wastewater, including those activities listed under 310 CMR 15.004(6), except for: - a. replacement or repair of existing treatment works that will not result in a design capacity greater than the design capacity of the existing treatment works; - b. treatment works approved by MassDEP designed for the treatment of contaminated ground or surface water and operating in compliance with 314 CMR 5.05(3) or 5.05(13); and - c. publicly owned treatment works. - 7.
 Facilities that generate, treat, store, or dispose of hazardous waste subject to MGL. c.
 21C and 310 CMR 30.000, except for: - a. very small quantity generators (VSQGs); - b. household hazardous waste collection centers or collection events; - c. waste oil retention facilities; and - d. treatment works for the restoration of contaminated groundwater or surface water in compliance with MGL. c.21E and 310 CMR 40.000. - 8.
 Existing floor drain systems located in a hazardous material or hazardous waste process area or storage area within a commercial or industrial facility and which discharges to the ground without a MassDEP permit or authorization.
-Any existing facility with such a drainage system shall be required to either seal the floor drain in accordance with the state plumbing code, 248 CMR 10.00, connect the drain to a municipal sewer system (with all appropriate permits and pre-treatment), or connect the drain to a holding tank meeting the requirements of all appropriate MassDEP regulations and policies. - 9.
-Facilities, including large-scale battery energy storage facilities, that have the potential to release toxic chemicals, flammable electrolytes, or other hazardous materials into the environment in the event of a thermal runaway event or fire.
-This includes any facility using or storing batteries or materials that may pose a risk of contamination of groundwater resources due to failure or hazardous release during such incidents. - B. The following land uses and activities are prohibited unless designed in accordance with the specified performance standards: - 1.
-Storage of liquid hazardous materials and/or liquid petroleum products, unless such materials are stored above ground and on an impervious surface, and in containers (or above ground tanks) within a building, or outdoors in covered containers (or above ground tanks) designed and operated to hold either 10% of the total possible storage capacity of all containers, or 110% of the largest container's storage capacity, whichever is greater.
-However, these storage requirements shall not apply to the replacement of existing tanks or systems for the keeping, dispensing, or storing of gasoline provided the replacement is performed in a manner consistent with state and local requirements; - 2.
-Rendering impervious more than 15% or 2,500 square feet of any lot or parcel, whichever is greater, unless artificial recharge, that will not degrade water quality, is provided using methods demonstrated to be capable of removing contaminants from stormwater and which are consistent with methods and best management practices described in MassDEP's 'Stormwater Handbook', Volumes I,II,III, as amended;
+Any existing facility with such a drainage system in existence as of the date of adoption of this regulation shall be required to either seal the floor drain in accordance with the state plumbing code, 248 CMR 10.00, connect the drain to a municipal sewer system (with all appropriate permits and pre-treatment), or connect the drain to a holding tank meeting the requirements of all appropriate MassDEP regulations and policies. - 9.
+Facilities Activities, including operation of large-scale battery energy storage facilities, that have the potential to release toxic chemicals, flammable electrolytes, or other hazardous materials into the environment in the event of a thermal runaway event or fire.
+This includes activities at any facility using or storing batteries or materials that may pose a risk of contamination of groundwater resources due to failure or hazardous release during such events incidents.